 To do this we model the peloton as if it were a single rider using front pack drag characteristics and typical power levels of the riders on the front of the peloton.
 Using our Time Analysis tool we then determine where on the course changes in power, drag, weight and rolling resistance could have the biggest impact on the race.
 This allows us to pinpoint key areas to watch based on terrain, rider profiles and weather.

 During our analysis we look for sections of the course where there is a greater time gain for a power increase followed by longer sections of relatively low time gain.
 This represents a scenario where a group or solo rider could try to get away and where a delayed response from the peloton could hinder efforts to pull them back.
 Using the Time Delta line (shown on the Time Analysis chart above) we can determine an ideal point of attack based on locations that show the greatest time gain per 100 meters.
 On different category hills we can also see what type of watts/kg will be needed for various types of riders.

 Team tactics will vary greatly based on each team's goals and also on what the other teams do.
 With our models we will try to give a bit of insight into where teams might find natural advantages or disadvantages based on a specific course, race day conditions and individual rider profiles.
 Unlike most traditional stage analysis, our's will not focus as much on specific athletes but on the course and tactics that could play out during each stage.

 For each stage we will include a stage overview, weather forecast and analysis as well as interactive charts showing power, speed, elevation, weather and course map.
-You will also have access to our powerful Time Analysis tool which will allow you to adjust power, drag and weight giving you the ability to see the same time deltas that we see in our analysis.
+You will also have access to our powerful Time Analysis tool which will allow you to adjust power, drag, weight and/or rolling resistance; giving you the ability to see the same time deltas that we see in our analysis.
 Check back for individual stage analysis to be posted here the day before each stage start.